 Our day concludes with a visit to the lovely small house museum of one of Romania’s finest 19th-century artists, Theodor Aman.
 After travelling to Crimea during the Crimean War, where he painted The Battle of Alma, Theodor gained a scholarship to study in Paris, where he was much influenced by the Barbizon School.
 Some of the most fascinating works in the house museum’s collection are small sketches painted on the lids of cigar boxes, which are very like those of Australia’s Heidelberg School.

-This evening we dine at the modern Artist Restaurant, where chef Paul Oppenkamp has created a tasting menu that combines classical techniques with modern cuisine and Romanian influences.
+This evening we dine at the contemporary gourmet Restaurant Savart, where chef Manuela Paraschivescu has created an eclectic menu with influences from all around the world.
 (Overnight Bucharest) BLD